 Let’s take a closer look at the actual process of declaring and filing for bankruptcy in Canada.

-Discussing your financial situation with a Licensed Insolvency Trustee is one of the first steps you should take when considering bankruptcy.
+Discussing your financial situation with a Licensed Insolvency Trustee is one of the first steps to filing for bankruptcy.
 These are the only professionals who are legally allowed to handle bankruptcies.
-They will provide all the information you need, ensure you are treated fairly and will be there for you during the entire process.
-Your city should likely have at least a few of these individuals, so simply choose the one you feel the most comfortable and confident with.
+They will provide all the information you need, and ensure you are treated fairly.
+They will also guide you during the entire process.
+When choosing a LIT, choose one you feel comfortable and confident with.

 Once you choose a LIT, you and your trustee will have to meet and do a final review of your options to ensure that bankruptcy is the right move for you.
 After reviewing your finances, expenses, debts, and assets, they will give you their recommendation.
 Of course, the final choice of what to do is always up to you.